 implement adapted prior authorization criteria for this population could result in a significant delay to the access to treatments.
-To date, no adults with Down syndrome have been included amongst the 6,000 or more participants in clinical trials of AduhelmTM, LeqembiTM and donanemab, resulting in a possible delay of multiple years in access to these medications while safety for adults with Down syndrome remains unclear^{11,12}.
+To date, no adults with Down syndrome have been included amongst the estimated 6,000 participants in clinical trials of anti-amyloid immunotherapies (AduhelmTM, LeqembiTM and donanemab), resulting both in unestablished safety of these therapies in the Down syndrome population and possible years of delay in access to these medications ^{11,12}.